the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-package.md

 (rr-renv-package-removing)=
 ## Installing and Removing Packages Within an Environment

-Within an environment you can install more packages using:
+Within an environment, you can install more packages using:

 ```
 conda install package_name
 ```

-and similarly you can remove them via:
+similarly, you can remove them via:

 ```
 conda remove package_name
 ```

 This is the best way to install packages from within Conda as it will also install a Conda-tailored version of the package.
-However it is possible to use other methods if a Conda-specific version of a package is not available.
+However, it is possible to use other methods if a Conda-specific version of a package is not available.
 For example, `pip` is commonly used to install Python packages.
-So a command like:
+So, a command like:

 ```
 pip install scipy
 ```

-will list `scipy` package explicitly - as long as `pip` is installed inside the currently active Conda environment.
+will install the `scipy` package explicitly - as long as `pip` is installed inside the currently active Conda environment.
 Unfortunately, when Conda and `pip` are used together to create an environment, it can lead to a state that can be hard to reproduce.
 Specifically, running Conda after `pip` may potentially overwrite or break packages installed via `pip`.
 One way to avoid this is by installing as many requirements as possible with Conda, and then use pip.